atesgoral/dweet-player/README.md

 - A duration specifier
 - A time warping specifier
 - A "blender" (bad name for what it actually does)
-- A "=" at the very end to make the scene contiguos with a prior appearance of the same dweet i.e. dweet frame/t values continue increasing.
+- A "=" at the very end to make the scene contiguous with a prior appearance of the same dweet i.e. dweet frame/t values continue increasing.
 By default, each dweet's runtime is reset every time they're shown.

 Duration specifiers can be:
 - Exact time: `@[<seconds>]` - Runs the dweet for exactly the specified amount of seconds.
 When omitted, 5 seconds is the default.